 Answer: We thank the reviewer for suggesting the inclusion of population dynamics.
 We now include birth and death rates in the model.
-We assume all individuals are born susceptible to acquiring the bacteria.
+We assume all individuals are born susceptible to acquiring the bacterium.
 We, therefore, model births as b~Binom(N, 1-exp(-μ)), and deaths dx in each compartment X as dx~Binom(X, 1-exp(-μ)), where μ is the birth/death rate.
-We disregarded additional mortality due to IMD due to the negligible impact on the model dynamics.
-We produced the same inferences as presented with the previous version of the models.
-We presented simulations with time-varying estimated parameters from an EAKF, the posterior estimate of the state space and simulation with point parameters estimates using an IF-EAFK (figures included in separate pdf file).
-We found that for each individual dynamical model including births and deaths, simulation with posterior parameters estimates using an EAKF and with point parameters estimates using an IF-EAKF result in shaper simulations conserving the trend in the data.
-Except for model 2, in where simulations with time varying posterior parameters estimates using an EAKF substantially overestimated IMD incidence.
-Lastly, we compared the performance measured with the WIS of the models' forecast, with and without population dynamics (Figure R1).
+We disregarded additional mortality due to IMD due to its negligible impact on model dynamics.
+The new model version produced highly similar inferences as presented with the previous models.
+We present new simulations with time-varying estimated parameters from an EAKF, the posterior estimate of the state space and simulation with point parameters estimates using an IF-EAFK (figures included in separate pdf file).
+We find that for each individual dynamical model including births and deaths, simulation with posterior parameters estimates using an EAKF and with point parameters estimates using an IF-EAKF result in simulations that conserve the trend in the data (except for model 2, for which simulations with time varying posterior parameters estimates using the EAKF substantially overestimated IMD incidence).
+Lastly, we compare forecast accuracy, using WIS, for models with and without population dynamics (Figure R1).
 We found that both types of models produce similar results.
 However, as the forecast horizon increased from 1m to 6m the models including population dynamics performed slightly better (lower dashed red lines compared to solid black lines).